Upper Railroad

-Fayette Station About This Rapid This Class III/IV rapid is the last of the day for most boaters, finishing up underneath the iconic New River Gorge Bridge.
-Higher Flows 32,000-14,000 cfs(12-7’) – At these high flows, a big concern is being sure to make it to the...
+Guide to Fayette Station This Class III/IV rapid is the last of the day for most boaters, finishing up underneath the iconic New River Gorge Bridge.
+Higher Flows 32,000-14,000cfs(12-7’) - At these high flows, a big concern is being sure to make it to the...

 Lower Kaymoor